 Continuous Updates and Feedback Mechanism: Establishing a continuous update and feedback mechanism would ensure that the app remains relevant and user-friendly.
 Regular updates based on user feedback and technological advancements would enhance the app's functionality and usability.
 Furthermore, a built-in feedback system would allow users to make comments and report problems, promoting continuous improvement and customer satisfaction.

-Conclusions

-Recommendations

 References